Playing Style

 Career Biography

-The 2015 World Championship was the defining moment of Bingham's career.
-He navigated the draw with growing confidence, defeating several high-quality opponents before meeting Shaun Murphy in the final.
-Murphy, a former world champion with vast Crucible experience, was considered the favourite by many, but Bingham produced an exceptional performance across the match, winning 18-15 to claim the title.
-The victory was celebrated warmly by the snooker community as a richly deserved reward for a professional career of sustained dedication and reliability.
-It also propelled Bingham to a career-high ranking of number five in the world.
+The 2015 World Championship was his defining moment.
+Navigating the draw with growing confidence, he defeated Shaun Murphy 18-15 in the final — a result celebrated warmly as a richly deserved reward for a career of sustained dedication that propelled him to a career-high ranking of number five in the world.

 Since his 2015 triumph, Bingham has remained a consistent presence in major events, continuing to win ranking events and compete in the latter stages of the World Championship.
 He has faced the challenge that many world champions encounter — the expectation that follows a major title, and the difficulty of reproducing the form that produced it — but he has responded with the same quiet professionalism that has defined his career throughout.
 His world title remains the centrepiece of a career that has demonstrated the value of consistency, patience, and reliable execution in one of the sport's most demanding professional environments.